honorine22/rura-learn/README.md

 React + NestJS (Vite) Integration

+This project integrates a React frontend (built with Vite) and a NestJS backend, enabling seamless communication between the two.

-Setup
+🚀 Setup

-Install Dependencies
+1️⃣ Install Dependencies

+Ensure you have Node.js installed, then run:

 npm install

+This will install all required dependencies.

-Environment Variables (.env.local)
+2️⃣ Configure Environment Variables

+Create a .env.local file in the project root and define the following variable:

 VITE_API_URL=http://localhost:3000

-Start React App
+Ensure that VITE_API_URL correctly points to your running NestJS backend.

+3️⃣ Start Development Server

+To start the React application in development mode, run:

 npm run dev

+This will start a local development server with hot module replacement (HMR).

-Build for production
+4️⃣ Build for Production

+To generate an optimized production build, execute:

 npm run build

-Ensure VITE_API_URL points to the NestJS backend. 🚀
+This will create a dist/ folder with optimized assets for deployment.

+🎯 Additional Notes

+Ensure your NestJS backend is running before accessing the frontend.

+You can customize the API URL by modifying .env.local.

+Consider using Docker for a containerized setup.

+Happy coding! 🚀